grain-lang/grain/stdlib/number.md

 tan : Number -> Number
 ```

-Computes the tan of a number (in radians) using Chebyshev polynomials.
+Computes the tangent of a number (in radians) using Chebyshev polynomials.

 Parameters: